pycroscopy/scalable_analytics/python_analytics_server.md

 	  ![](media/python_analytics_server/image025.png)
 3. Configure the tunneling to connect to the Jupyter notebook server by following the [instructions here](https://github.com/pycroscopy/cades_birthright/blob/master/tunnelling_remote_server.md#win-setup)

-### Accessing your VM in different ways:
-Accessing you instance in a variety of circumstances:
-1. Within the ORNL network and from an ORNL computer: Follow the instructions above
-2. Outside the ORNL network but from an ORNL computer: You will need to connect to the ORNL VPN using your PIN and RSA token after which you can access your VM as you would if you were within the ORNL network
-3. From a personal computer -
+### 3. From your personal computer:
 1. Log in via the [citrix page](https://gocitrix.ornl.gov/)
+2. `PuTTY` setup:
-	2. Select the `PuTTy` application
+	1. Select the `ORNL General Desktop` application
-	3. Follow the instructions above for Windows computers.
+	2. Follow steps 2 and 3 in the instructions laid out for ORNL Windows computers above.
+3. You can access your VM through at least two routes:
+	- *RECOMMENDED*:In Citrix, select the `PuTTY` application and use it as you would use an ORNL computer.
+	- In Citrix, select the `ORNL General Desktop` application and use the `PuTTY` application to access your VM.
+This may be slow (bandwidth wasted on transporting the bits of the Windows machine) and tedious (you cannot forward the Jupyter notebook server to your personal computer - it would stay within the virtual Windows machine)

 ## Step 3: Installing analytics packages on the instance:
 1. Download [Anaconda](https://www.anaconda.com/download/) 4.2 -&gt; python 3.5.
 You can download a different version if you wish.